danilafedorov/spring-cloud-streams-example/README.md

 - producer - create some data and sends it to rabbit

-- consumer - receive some data and save only actual data
+- consumer - receive some data and save only actual